 As today’s workforce grows ever-more purpose-driven and distributed, internal communications must sweep, soar, and sing to hit their mark and inspirit their recipients.
 Yet many efforts just wilt.
-In this article we explore how internal communicators can take cues from marketing to improve connection and engagement with their audiences.
+In this article, we explore how internal communicators can take cues from marketing tricks for internal communications to improve connection and engagement with their audiences.

 According to Gallup, only 27% of U.S. employees strongly believe in their organization’s values, and less than half even know what those values are.
 Maybe that’s because just 7% strongly agree that communication in their workplace is open, accurate, and timely.